l-aldarondo/World_Weather_Analysis/README.md

 <br/>

-Then using the weather_DataFrame and Google Maps and Places API, we created a hotel_ DataFrame that based on the customers weather preference inputs incorporated the hotels information that matched the customers weather selections.
+Then, using the weather_DataFrame and Google Maps and Places API, we created a hotel_ DataFrame that based on the customers weather preference inputs incorporated the hotels information that matched the customers weather selections.
 (Figure 1.2)

 ![hotels_df](./weather_data/Images/hotel_df.png)